bmanders716/bmanders716.github.io/cookbook.md

 Auntie's Pudding.

-_Ingredients_--Ω†lb. of flour.
+_Ingredients_--Ì†¨b. of flour.
-               º†lb. of finely-chopped suet.
+               Ï†¨b. of finely-chopped suet.
-               º†lb. of currants, well washed and dried.
+               Ï†¨b. of currants, well washed and dried.
-               3†oz. of sugar.
+               3‡Ø∫. of sugar.
                1 egg.
                A little milk.